-CHECKLIST FOR SCHENGEN VISA - RELATIVES OF THE EUROPEAN UNION / EUROPEAN ECONOMIC AREA / SWITZERLAND CITIZENS OR UK NATIONALS (FAMILY MEMBERS WHO BENEFIT FROM THE WITHDRAWAL AGREEMENT)
+CHECKLIST FOR SCHENGEN VISA

+RELATIVES OF EUROPEAN UNION/EUROPEAN ECONOMIC AREA/SWITZERLAND CITIZENS OR UK NATIONALS (FAMILY MEMBERS WHO BENEFIT FROM THE WITHDRAWAL AGREEMENT)

 Personal details of the applicant (as per the passport)

-Name:
+Name: \\\\

-Surname:

-Passport number:
+Surname: \\\\\\ Passport number: \\\\\\

 Date of birth:

 Contact details of the applicant

-E-mail address:

-Telephone no.:
+E-mail address: \\\\\ Telephone no.: \\\\\

-Visa applications should be submitted in advance to ensure time for the competent authorities to deliver a decision.
-A booked flight ticket does not result in preferred processing of the application.
-It is highly advised that Schengen visa applications are submitted at least one month before the estimated date of travel to Portugal/Schengen Zone.

-Please carefully read the following information: Submit the documents in the exact order given below.
-Do not staple any document.
-EU Free Movement Directive 2004/38/EC European Union (EU) Member States (MS) shall grant third-country nationals who are family members of citizens of the EU, the European Economic Area (EEA) - Liechtenstein, Norway, Switzerland - and the United Kingdom (under the Withdrawal Agreement), who are covered by Directive 2004/38/ CE, all facilities for obtaining their visas.
+Please carefully read the following information:

+- Submit the documents in the exact order given below. - Do not staple any document. - All supporting documents must be in A4 size paper.

+EU Free Movement Directive 2004/38/EC

+European Union (EU) Member States (MS) shall grant third-country nationals who are family members of citizens of the EU, the European Economic Area (EEA) - Liechtenstein, Norway, Switzerland - and the United Kingdom (under the Withdrawal Agreement), who are covered by Directive 2004/38/ CE, all facilities for obtaining their visas.
 Nationals of third countries who are family members of EU citizens are only required to hold an entry visa, in compliance with Regulation (CE) n.o 539/2001.

-This checklist describes the documents that are required, alongside a Schengen visa application, to core family members of a citizen of the EU, the EEA - Norway, Iceland and Liechtenstein - and Switzerland, or UK nationals whose family members benefit from the Withdrawal Agreement (WA) and who envisage a trip to Portugal with them or to join them in Portugal.
+This checklist describes the documents that are required, alongside a Schengen visa application, to core family members of a citizen of the EU, the EEA -Norway, Iceland and Liechtenstein- and Switzerland or UK nationals whose family members benefit from the Withdrawal Agreement (WA) and who envisage a trip to Portugal with them or to join them in Portugal.
 According to the Article 2(2) of the EU Free Movement Directive (EC) 2004/38, core family members are:

-a. the spouse; b. the partner with whom the EU citizen has contracted a registered partnership, on the basis of the legislation of any Member State, if the legislation of the host EU Member State treats the registered partnership as equivalent to marriage; c. descendants who are under the age of 21 or are dependent, as well as those of the spouse or partner as defined above; or d. the dependent ascendants and those of the spouse or partner as defined above.
+- a. the spouse; - b. the partner with whom the EU citizen has contracted a registered partnership, on the basis of the legislation of any Member State, if the legislation of the host EU Member State treats registered partnership as equivalent to marriage; - c. descendants who are under the age of 21 or who are dependant as well as those of the spouse or partner as defined above; or - d. the dependant ascendants and those of the spouse or partner as defined above.

+Dependent family members are required to present documentary evidence that over the last 12 months the EU citizen has transferred money or born expenses in a quantity that the effective financial dependence can be assessed.
+Evidence may be adduced by any appropriate means as long as the dependency is genuine and structural in character.

-Visa applications for relatives of citizens of the EU, States that are part of the EEA (Norway, Iceland and Liechtenstein), of Switzerland and of UK nationals whose family members benefit from the
+Visa applications for relatives of citizens of the EU, States that are part of the EEA (Norway, Iceland and Liechtenstein), Switzerland and of UK nationals whose family members benefit from the

 Withdrawal Agreement are free of charge.
+The processing of these visa applications will have preferential status.